About Our Clinic

-Patients start arriving at 6am and they are checked in as soon as we have all stations set up.
-There are 6 stations in total and patients go through each one in the following order:
+Patients start arriving at 7am and they are checked in as soon as we have all stations set up.
+There are 6 stations in total

-- Triage (skipped if only going to Dental clinic)
+- Triage (skipped if only going to physical therapy)

 - Lab (if needed)